 |A-level - A*AA; IB - 776 at Higher Level, 41 or 42 points overall; Advanced Highers: AAA; other exam systems.|

 |Course Requirements:||No specific subjects.|

 |Course Outline:||Further details are available on the Faculty's website.|

 |Interviews:||Candidates should normally expect two interviews.
 The interviews will take place during the period Monday 4 - Wednesday 13 December 2017.
 Specific subject dates will be emailed to applicants in November.

-Applicants will be given 20-30 minutes to read an unseen passage before one or both of the interviews.
+Applicants will be given 20-30 minutes to read an unseen passage before one of the interviews.